 - Your physician.
 The doctor will first complete a thorough physical exam and order blood work to determine whether the symptoms being experienced originate from a medical condition.
 If not, your doctor can either refer you to a psychotherapist or a psychiatrist, or he or she may simply prescribe medication and monitor your progress.

 - Mental health practitioner.
 A psychiatrist is able to prescribe medication and provide psychotherapy, and a psychotherapist is primarily accessed for one-on-one talk therapy or group therapy sessions.

 - Outpatient mental health clinic.
 Outpatient therapy, groups, medication management, and experiential activities are available as outpatient programs.

 - Residential mental health program.
 This level of care is appropriate for more severe mental health issues after outpatient care has not been successful.
 Residential programs provide a safe, supportive environment for individuals to engage in more intensive treatment.

-The Treatment Specialist is a Free Online Resource For Guidance and Information About Mental Health Issues
+Resource For Guidance and Information About Mental Health Issues

 The Treatment Specialist will connect you to a team of mental health professionals available to help individuals seeking information about mental health disorders or dual diagnosis.
 The specialists can provide helpful information about a specific mental health challenge, including anxiety and/or depression linked to social media exposure.
 If you saw the message of the mental health egg on Instagram you know not to suffer in silence anymore.
 Reach out to a Treatment Specialist today at (866) 644-7911.

 Feel free to contribute!